quaghien/Reference-based-Detection/README.md

     --epochs 60 \
     --lr 1e-4 \
     --weight_decay 1e-4 \ #can 0.0
+   # Note: weight_decay can be set to 0.0 if needed
     --augment_prob 0.4 \
     --num_heads 8 \
     --num_layers 4 \